MTD penalty points: how the new system works in 2026

 Let's take a closer look at how the penalty points system works with real-life examples:

 - Example 1: Quarterly submissions — John, a self-employed electrician, submits his tax return quarterly.
 He misses his January and April deadlines, accumulating 2 penalty points.
 By July, he misses another deadline, reaching 3 points.
 He is now at risk of being penalised if he misses another deadline.
+John's situation highlights the importance of keeping track of deadlines and using reminders or digital tools to avoid missing them.

 - Example 2: Monthly submissions — Sarah is a landlord who submits monthly.
 She misses submissions in February, March, and May, accumulating 3 points.
 If she misses two more, she will face a £200 penalty.
+This scenario illustrates how frequent submissions require diligent record-keeping and time management to stay compliant.

 Step-by-step guide to avoiding penalties